simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-The implementation of the getById function can be found in the EventStoreAggregateRepository class and
+The implementation of the *getById* function is located in the *EventStoreAggregateRepository* class and
-does the following steps to load the aggregate from the database:
+loads the aggregate from the database.
+It does this by:

-1. Get all events for the aggregate from the event store
+1. Fetching all events for the aggregate from the event store
-2. Create an empty instance of the aggregate
+2. Creating an empty instance of the aggregate
-3. Apply all events to the aggregate via the loadFromHistory function
+3. Applying all events to the aggregate using the *loadFromHistory* function
-4. Return an Optional of the aggregate or an empty Optional if no events were found for the aggregate
+4. Returning an optional of the aggregate or an empty optional if no events were found for the aggregate

 ```kotlin